apache/airflow/docs/apache-airflow/security/secrets/secrets-backend/index.rst

     If you are rolling your own secrets backend, you don't strictly need to use airflow's URI format.
 But doing so makes it easier to switch between environment variables, the metastore, and your secrets backend.

+Adapt to non-Airflow compatible secret formats for connections
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The default implementation of Secret backend requires to use Airflow-specific format of storing secrets for connections.
+Currently most community provided implementations require the connections to be stored as URIs (with the possibility of adding more friendly formats in the future) :doc:`apache-airflow-providers:core-extensions/secrets-backends`.
+However in some cases it might be better solution for your organization to keep the credentials (passwords/tokens etc) in other formats - for example when you want the same credentials to be used across multiple clients or when you want to use built-in mechanism of rotating the credentials that do not work well with the Airflow-specific format.
+Some of the secret backends provided by the community (for example :py:class:`~airflow.providers.amazon.aws.secrets.systems_manager.SystemsManagerParameterStoreBackend` have mechanism where you can configure the retrieval in a flexible way, but others might not provide that much of flexibility.
+In this case you should simply roll your own secret backend as described in the previous chapter, possibly extending existing secret backend and adapt it to the scheme used by your organization.